-Learning your body’s unique physical response to your personal alarm system (gut instinct), can go a long way toward keeping you safe and avoiding danger.
-Is a situation, person, or place giving you an uncomfortable feeling, that you may not even be able to fully articulate?
+Learning your body’s unique physical response to your personal alarm system (gut instinct/intuition), can go a long way toward keeping you safe and avoiding danger.
+Is a situation, person or place giving you an uncomfortable feeling that you may not even be able to fully articulate?
 Pay attention to that feeling, take a moment to evaluate the situation and if needed, remove yourself or find a way to make yourself safer if you determine that action is needed.

-We recommend all students visit their campus security center and get familiar with the programs offered and important numbers to store in your phone.
-Colleges and universities frequently offer 24/7 campus monitoring and call centers, free after-hour chaperones across campus, self-defense training classes, blue light alarms across campus, and other programs.
+We recommend you visit your campus security center and get familiar with the programs offered and important numbers to store in your phone.
+Colleges and universities frequently offer 24/7 campus monitoring and call centers, free after-hour chaperones across campus, self-defense training classes, blue light alarms across campus and other programs.
 Get to know them!

 4) Use the buddy system.

 Have a late class?
 Get a friend to walk with you.
 Feel like hitting the pavement for a jog?
 Grab a friend and get some social time in, too.
 Going out for a night on the town?
-Have a policy of going together, staying together, leaving together.
+Have a policy of going together, staying together and leaving together.